se-edu/se-book/codeQuality/practices/slapHard/text.md

 <div id="body">

-Avoid varying the level of abstraction within a code fragment.
+Avoid varying the level of <trigger trigger="click" for="modal:slap-abstraction">abstraction</trigger> within a code fragment.
 Note: The _Productive Programmer_ (by Neal Ford) calls this the _SLAP principle_ i.e. Single Level of Abstraction Per method.

 <tip-box>